Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 #endif
 ```
-Refer to the [AI Engine Documentation](https://docs.xilinx.com/search/all?filters=Document_ID~%2522UG1076%2522_%2522UG1079%2522&content-lang=en-US) for details.
+For more details, refer to the [AI Engine Documentation](https://docs.xilinx.com/search/all?filters=Document_ID~%2522UG1076%2522_%2522UG1079%2522&content-lang=en-US) for details.

-Note that for running on hardware (hw) or hardware emulation (hw_emu), the main() function is not required.
-In this case, it is only necessary to create an instance of the platform and graph, and the PS Host application code will control it via XRT calls.
+Note that for running on the hardware (hw) or hardware emulation (hw_emu), the main() function is not required.
+In this case, it is only necessary to create an instance of the platform and graph, and the PS Host application code controls it through XRT calls.
 (See PS Host Application in the following section)

 </details>